 A workshop, a meet-up, a class, an experience?
-I’m not sure what exactly to call the last four weeks at her-people but I would say it was a culmination of all four and then some.
+I’m not sure what to exactly call this series of events across four weeks hosted by her-people but I would say it was a culmination of all four and it created meaningful connections.

 Before the actual workshop portion of the class began we had a few warm-up exercises to get familiar with everyone and just loosen up after the workday.
 Elle and Rebecca, the founders, had some pretty interesting activities that had us miming, running around and just being silly.
-Which I didn’t mind because my daily job has me sitting on my ass.
-I really liked that Elle and Rebecca made it a point not to talk about their jobs so as to not make that their only defining point.
+Which I didn’t mind because my daily job has me sitting on my bum.
+I really liked that Elle and Rebecca made it a point not to talk about their jobs so as to not make that their only defining quality.
 This space was created for everyone to be themselves, to express what they liked doing and for meaningful connections outside of their 9 to 5.

-The next class fell on LOVE day so Elle and Rebecca had the cutest sprinkle cupcakes waiting of us with calligraphed name cards made by Eunice Bae – week two’s instructor.
-Another super fun and helpful artist.
+The next class fell on Valentine’s Day day so Elle and Rebecca had the cutest sprinkle cupcakes waiting of us with calligraphed name cards made by Eunice Bae – week two’s instructor.
+Another fun and helpful artist.
 She had us practice downward and upward strokes that would help us form letters.
 Pretty soon we were writing our names and the names of our loved ones.
-She even had two paper cards to write on and send out on V day.
+She even had two paper cards to write on and send to our loved ones.
 By the end of week two – I had learned everyone’s names and shoe sizes (if you know, you know).

 Week three had us learning about natural skincare from the Wellbeings Community‘s founder Jocelynne Flor.
 She shared her story of working at a health store, learning about chemicals in makeup and how she wanted to get rid of all the unnecessary ingredients.
 She taught us about self-care which led us to make our own bath salt concoction.
-I have yet to try what I made but believe me, the essential oils make it smell ah-mazing!
+I love taking baths so creating my own essential oil bath salts made the workshop seem personalized.
 Just as I was looking to connect and create, Jocelynne was looking to build her confidence in public speaking.
 I love that these experiences meant something to everyone involved.